 Each organization must identify a Clinical Champion who is the primary point of contact for this project.
 The Clinical Champion should be a board certified or board eligible family physician in the United States.
 The Clinical Champion, or another project leader, should be trained to competency in offering manual vacuum aspiration (MVA).

 How to Apply

 To apply, please complete the Miscarriage Care Initiative Application form attached below.
-Email the completed application form and the Clinical Champion’s CV to Senior Program Manager Laura Riker, at firstname.lastname@example.org.
+Email the completed application form and the Clinical Champion’s CV to Program Manager Jordan Silverman, at firstname.lastname@example.org.
 You may also mail your application to the Reproductive Health Access Project, PO Box 21191, New York, NY 10025.
-Applications will be accepted from May 1, 2018- July 1, 2018.
+Applications will be accepted from May 24, 2019- July 26, 2019.
 Submissions will be reviewed on a rolling basis so we strongly encourage you to apply early.